We the People

 Do you offer a more in-depth training to get started in the program?

-We offer a professional development each summer.
-We will announce the location and dates of the training each year in the winter on the Professional Development page.
-We are happy to schedule individual assistance for you.
+We offer the We the People Institute each summer that provides engaging pedagogy and academic content centered on the highly effective We the People curriculum.
+We will announce the location and dates of the training each year on the Professional Development page.
+We are also happy to schedule individual assistance for you.

 Do I need the textbooks to participate?